18F/guides/docs/replatforming.md

 UX guide pages would have `tags: uxguide`

 ### Sidenavs
 We can use the [EleventyNavigation](https://www.11ty.dev/docs/plugins/navigation/) plugin to programmatically create a sidenav for any collection.
-In order to do this each collection should have a mock markdown file such as `agile.md`  or `state-handbook.md` which defines the collection’s parent `key` for `EleventyNavigation.` For example `agile.md` would contain:
+In order to do this each collection should have a mock markdown file such as `agile.md`  or `state-handbook.md` which defines the collection’s parent `key` for `EleventyNavigation`.
+This file should containtain only this front matter and no real content.
+For example `agile.md` would contain:

 ```
 permalink: false